Giant Statue Of Donald Trump Tweeting On The Toilet Headed To London For Protest During President’s Visit

 Khan said that Trump is not “in the same class” as Barack Obama and George W. Bush, who were the others to receive state visits.
 While Khan said it is important for England to have a good relationship with the United States, they should not be rolling out the red carpet for Donald Trump.

-“We shouldn’t have a state banquet,” Khan said in an interview on Friday, via The Washington Post.
+“We shouldn’t have a state banquet,” Khan said in an interview on Friday, according to The Washington Post.

-There are already widespread protests ahead of Donald Trump’s planned visit to the U.K., with reports estimating that as many as one million people could demonstrate against the American president.
+There are already widespread protests planned to take place ahead of Donald Trump’s planned visit to the U.K., with reports estimating that as many as 1 million people could demonstrate against the American president.